 - You may file the FAFSA before you receive the admissions decision.

 - You may file the FAFSA with estimated tax figures if you have not submitted your federal tax return.

 - While there is no specific deadline for graduate students, we recommend you submit the FAFSA by early May to give us time to process your financial aid.

 - You should check with the EMBA office regarding any possible scholarships or assistantships.
 Our office only processes student loans for graduate students.
-Visit the financial aid website for additional information, http://www.finaid.vt.edu/
+Visit the financial aid website for additional information.

-The Virginia Tech Pamplin College of Business has partial merit-based scholarships (ranging from $2,000 to $4,500) available to assist working professionals earn their MBA while continuing their careers.
+The Virginia Tech Pamplin College of Business has partial merit-based scholarships (ranging from $2,000 to $4,000) available to assist working professionals earn their MBA while continuing their careers.
 No additional paperwork is required for consideration.
-Scholarship funds will be applied evenly across the six EMBA installment payments.
-All applications received by the May deadline for Fall will receive priority consideration.
-Recipients will be selected by the Admissions Committee.
+Scholarship funds will be applied evenly across the six Executive MBA installment payments.